Getting Started with Blazor Mention Component

 }

-• Press ctrl+F5 or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor Mention component will be rendered in the default web browser.
+• Press ctrl+F5 or +F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor Mention component in your default web browser.

 Blazor Mention Component